 Exploration for minerals is a speculative venture involving substantial risk.
 We cannot provide investors with any assurance that our claims and properties contain commercially exploitable reserves.
 The exploration work that we intend to conduct on our claims or properties may not result in the discovery of commercial quantities of graphite, vanadium, gold, uranium or other minerals.
-Problems such as unusual and unexpected rock formations and other conditions are involved in mineral exploration and often result in unsuccessful exploration efforts.
+Uncertainties and unexpected occurrences are virtually given in mineral exploration and often result in unsuccessful exploration efforts.
 In such a case, we would be unable to complete our business plan.